 Xendpay is increasingly expanding into new markets such as Vietnam, Czech Republic, Slovakia, Bangladesh, Indonesia, and Malaysia.

-When using a money transfer service, there is a lot you need to consider.
-Inasmuch as Xendpay gives you the convenience, there are also trade-offs that you have to look at.
+When making an international money transfer, there is a lot you need to consider.
+In as much as Xendpay gives you the convenience, there are also trade-offs that you have to look at.
 Below is a list of the pros and cons of using this provider:

 Xendpay has two ways you can transfer money to your recipient: bank transfer and mobile wallet.